susanodii/MKDocs_User_Guide/MKDocs.md

   ![](images/openingTheCommandLine.png)

 - Copy and paste the following command in your command line.
-You can also run the command in your Visual Studio Code terminal.

 ```
  python --version
  ```
- Your command line or terminal will indicate the version of Python in your system as indicated in the image below:
+ Your command line will indicate the version of Python in your system as shown in the image below:

  ![](images/pythonVersion.png)

- Once, you have confirmed that you have Python installed in your system,copy the next command and paste on your command line or terminal.
+ Once, you have confirmed that you have Python installed in your system, check for the pip version too.
+Copy the command below and paste on your command line.

  ```
 pip --version